denten-books/plain-text/main.md

 "A text editor is often the primary interface between a user and the system, and the program with which most user time is spent.
-Accordingly, an editor has to be easy to use, and efficient of the user's time---editing commands have to 'flow off the fingertips.'
+Accordingly, an editor has to be easy to use, and efficient of the user's time---editing commands have to 'flow off the fingertips.'" [@kernighan1978, 2117].
-[@kernighan1978, 2117]."

 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.
 Stack as a model of